Marty Haythorn:

 Artist Philosophy

 I’ve been drawn to pottery for as long as I can remember.
-Making things out of clay is not a hobby or avocation for me.
+Making things out of clay is not a hobby or even an avocation for me—it is a calling, a mission.

 The Southeastern Native American pottery tradition has been the foundation of my work.
 America’s First People were artists.
-Long before the arrival of Europeans they created exceptional works of art from stone, clay, gourds, shell, antler, fibers and other natural materials.
-They felt a deep sense of reverence for and connection with not only the visible, material world, but also a spiritual world as well.
+Long before the arrival of Europeans, they created exceptional works of art from stone, clay, gourds, shell, antler, fibers, and other natural materials.
+They felt a deep sense of reverence for, and connection with, not only the visible, material world but also the spiritual world.
 For them, all of creation was sacred.
-This was expressed and reflected in the artwork they created.
+This reverence was expressed in the artwork they created.

-Native American cultural heritage is important not only to Native Americans, but to all people of this planet.
-In understanding and appreciating their artwork we are given a glimpse of the heart and soul of humanity.
-We see ourselves in a new light and we are reminded of deeper truths about who we are.
+Native American cultural heritage is important not only to Native Americans but to all people of this planet.
+In understanding and appreciating their artwork, we are given a glimpse into the heart and soul of humanity.
+We see ourselves in a new light and are reminded of deeper truths about our shared humanity.

-As an artist, my highest aspiration is to seek these deeper truths and hope that my work shines an ever so faint light on who we are and on our purpose for being.
+As an artist, my highest aspiration is to seek these deeper truths and to let my work shine even the faintest light on who we are and why we are here.

 Native American Influence

-Marty’s interest in Native American pottery began when he was a child.
-His family traveled throughout the southwest, visiting many reservations and archaeological sites.
-During these visits Marty met accomplished artisans, including Maria Martinez, and watched them create beautiful works of art.
-After one of these trips, his mother showed him how to dig clay from the banks of a river and form small bowls.
-These early experiences gave him a lifelong passion for pottery.
+My interest in Native American pottery began in childhood, during family trips throughout the Southwest, where we visited many reservations and archaeological sites.
+On these journeys, I met accomplished artisans, including Maria Martinez, and watched them create beautiful works of art.
+After one such trip, my mother showed me how to dig clay from a riverbank and shape it into small bowls.
+These early experiences sparked a lifelong passion for pottery.

-In his late teens, Marty learned that his great-great grandmother was Native American from South Carolina.
-During the time of forced relocation, her family chose to assimilate into the white culture rather than leave the land of their ancestors.
+In my late teens, I learned that my great-great-grandmother was a Native American from South Carolina.
+During the era of forced relocation, her family chose to assimilate into white culture rather than leave the land of their ancestors.

-With respect and honor for this heritage, Marty now re-creates many of the most significant artifacts from the Southeast, often creating complete works from shards and fragments of vessels.
-He uses many of the traditional production techniques and tools.
-This work has taught him that art is a sacred language, capable of exploring and expressing our deepest values, and honoring our history and culture.
-It has been the foundation for his contemporary ceramic art.
+With deep respect for this heritage, I now re-create significant Southeastern artifacts, often reconstructing complete vessels from shards and fragments.
+I use many of the traditional production techniques and tools.
+This work has taught me that art is a sacred language—one capable of exploring and expressing our deepest values while honoring history and culture.
+It has become the foundation of my contemporary ceramic art.

-Marty believes that using art to bridge the gap between the past and present, between different cultures, between man and nature, and between the conscious and unconscious is an important mission of the artist.
+I believe art has the power to bridge divides: between past and present, between cultures, between humankind and nature, and between the conscious and unconscious.
+To me, this is one of the artist’s most important missions.

 Publications